jamie-chen/CS171-final-project/README.md

 # CS171-final-project
-CS171 Final Project - YELP
+CS171 Final Project - A Hungry Student's Guide to Cambridge

+Jamie Chen, Jake Cui, and Annie Kim

 Our final project is a website that we made using data from the Yelp dataset available here: https://www.yelp.com/dataset/documentation/main.
 We have implemented a recommender tool using svgs, a map based on Leaflet, and a treemap.
 The recommendation is generated